giuseppeiacono/OCP-Java-SE-8/io_nio/README.md

 ![alt text](readme_resources/stream-input-output.png)

 ### Combining I/O classes
-You must know which chaining combinations of [Classes involved in the exam](#classes-involved-in-the-exam) are legal and which are illegal.
+You must know which chaining combinations of [I/O classes involved in the exam](#io-classes-involved-in-the-exam) are legal and which are illegal.

 | Class  | Super Class | Key Constructor  Arguments | Key Methods |
 | ------ | :---------: | -------------------------- | ----------- |